Question: What is the grace period when purchasing a new car?

 If you are transferring coverage from a car you traded in, this transfer of coverage will be the same type of coverage you had on your trade in vehicle.
-So if the car you took in only had liability and the car you drove away from the dealership requires physical damage coverage on it, than you will not be covered for that "full coverage" until you add it onto the vehicle.
+So if the car you took in only had liability insurance and the car you drove away from the dealership requires physical damage coverage on it, than you will not be covered for that "full coverage" until you add it onto the vehicle.

-Be sure to inform your insurer of the new vehicle as soon as possible, if you do not notify the company of the change of vehicle within the given time, allowed either by state law or the insurance company, then your new car will not have coverage on it.
+Be sure to inform your insurer of the new vehicle as soon as possible.
+If you do not notify the company of the change of vehicle within the given time, allowed either by state law or the insurance company, then your new car will not have coverage on it.

 It is best, if feasible, to set up the policy before you pick up the car or as soon afterwards as possible.